- Canada Visas

 - Book Online

 British Columbia and Alberta both have their own Provincial Nominee Programs (PNPs), but with booming industries and plenty of jobs available, these provinces are finding there aren’t enough workers to go around.
-That’s why they formally requested that they are able to increase the number if immigrants they can choose using the Provincial Nominee Program.
+That’s why they formally requested that they are able to increase the quota of immigrants they can choose using the Provincial Nominee Program.

 It seems the government is slow to catch up with the influx of immigrants choosing to settle in western provinces like British Columbia, Alberta and Saskatchewan as opposed to Ontario.
 Unfortunately, Alberta was recently denied when they asked for an increase of workers through its Provincial Nominee Program.